 5. Money Flows:

-This strategy uses the money flow indicator which signals whether an asset might be oversold or overbought and it uses volume and price rather than the price alone.
+This strategy uses the money flow indicator, which signals whether an asset might be oversold or overbought, and it uses volume and price rather than the price alone.

-Taxes on Day Trading
+Tax Rate on Day Trading

 To confirm your tax status as a day trader, you need to write to Her Majesty’s Revenue & Customs (HMRC), to which they will respond confirming your tax status as one of the following: